avinashpittu/St-Pierre_Project/README.md

 - **Outputs:**
   - `fluorescence_image`: A `numpy` array representing the generated fluorescence image, where each pixel corresponds to the fluorescence intensity of the cells.
   - `labelled_image`: A `numpy` array of the same size as `fluorescence_image`, where each cell is assigned a unique integer label.

-### Example Script

-An example script is provided to demonstrate how to use these functions to generate and visualize synthetic yeast cell images.
-The script generates a 2048x2048 image populated with 200 randomly sized yeast cells, visualizes the fluorescence image, and displays the labeled image where each cell is uniquely identified.